AmandaLesnik/WebbCouture/README.md

 - Get in touch to give feedback or ask questions.

 ## Frequent User Goals:
-- As a Frequent User, I want to easy fit the company´s contact on whatsup to call or text them.
+- As a Frequent User, want to find the company´s contact on whatsup easy, to call or text them.

 ## Features
 🧭 Navigation Bar
 - Appears on all three pages.
 - Responsive across screen sizes.
-- Displays logo and links to Home, Menu, and Contact.
+- Displays logo and links to Home, Info and Contact.
 - On mobile, navigation links shift below the logo for better visibility.

 ![nav-bar](redme-img/nav-bar.jpg)

 🌸 Landing Page Image and Call to Action
-- Pink-themed hero image with the message: "We fix your page!
-It's never too late to have a nice webpage"
+- Pink-themed hero image with the message: "WE BUILD AND DESIGN YOUR WEBPAGE"
 - Aimed to immediately attract female users.

 ![home](redme-img/home.jpg)